-Unlike other forms of businesses, family businesses are born and not formed Bracci (10).
+Unlike other forms of businesses, a family business is born and not formed in Bracci.
 This implies that knowledge within the business is the foundation of the business and it only needs to be adequately passed over to the successors.
 Education is therefore vital for the successors to sustain the management of the business (Bracci 8).
 From an opposing view, Finch (16) notes that professionalism and education are not vital components in the effective succession of family businesses.

 Globalization is offering the opportunity for people to learn the most effective ways of planning the succession of family-owned businesses (Finch 16).
 Through the highly integrated information technology networks available, businesses the young successors are capable of learning from experience the right succession models.